sourmash-bio/sourmash/doc/command-line.md

 hierarchies can contain many different types of signatures, and compatible ones will be selected automatically.

+Use the `sourmash index` command to create an SBT.

+Use the `sourmash lca index` command to create an LCA database; the database can be saved in JSON or SQL format with `-F json` or `-F sql`.

+Use `sourmash sig cat <list of signatures> -o <output>.sqldb` to create a SQLite indexed database.

 ### Combining search databases on the command line

 All of the commands in sourmash operate in "online" mode, so you can